MegavexNetwork/scoreboard-library/README.md

 // Change the TeamDisplay a player sees like this: team.display(player, newTeamDisplay);

-// After you've finished using the TeamManager, make sure to close it to prevent a memory leak: teamManager.close();
+// Don't forget to call teamManager.close() once you don't need it anymore!
 ```

 ### ObjectiveManager